OliverCodez/odop-mwcalculator/client/docs/Help/menus.md

  "Fixed" status.
 The user should then execute a Search to obtain corresponding values for the other Independent Variables.

- In spring design Calculator view, selecting a new value of Wire_Dia automatically incorporates selection from the appropriate (US, metric) standard size table and automatically puts the selected value in Fixed status.
+ In spring design Calculator view, selecting a new value of Wire_Diameter automatically incorporates selection from the appropriate (US, metric) standard size table and automatically puts the selected value in Fixed status.